andeepittman/digitaldronecollective/index.md

 **Desired product outcomes:**

-* Motivation to follow regulations through an understanding of why these aspects are important to safety and avoiding fines
+* Motivation to follow regulations by understanding why and how these practices are important to safety
 * Success with following regulations from understanding instructions and receiving guidance.

 **Design constraints:**

-* Must be a digital tool
+* Must be a digital tool (because we're a Code for Canada Fellowship  team on a 9 month residency)
 * Must be scalable to accommodate other “doing” pieces of the regulations
 * Must allow users to conduct activities properly under the regulations, ie. no simplifying processes to meet user needs.